 1. Jeremy Clarkson’s famous for what?

-Presenter Jeremy Clarkson is known for “Top Gear” and “The Grand Tour.”
-He is famous in automotive entertainment for his wit, humour, and outspokenness.
+Jeremy Clarkson achieved fame through his TV work, including “Top Gear” and “The Grand Tour.”
+He became famous in automotive entertainment by using his combination of witty humor and outspoken manner.

 2. How did Clarkson start working?